mak1986/vb-helper/README.md

 ---

-## 4. How it works (summary)
+## 6. How it works (summary)

 1. Loads the ViaBill script if not already present
+2. Applies cookie-consent configuration (if provided)
-2. Creates hidden price containers
+3. Creates hidden price containers
-3. Watches the DOM for price changes
+4. Watches the DOM for price changes
-4. Injects pricetags when containers appear
+5. Injects pricetags when containers appear
-5. Keeps prices synced in real time
+6. Keeps prices synced in real time
-6. Measures iframe width and applies `extraWidth` compensation
+7. Measures iframe width and applies `extraWidth` compensation

 This makes it suitable for:
 - Shopify themes